 Reaching adolescence can bring new risks and increased threats for girls, including the denial of rights and choices.
-This means that they are often invisible in global and national processes that seek to end poverty.
+This means that they are often invisible in global and national processes.
 Protecting the rights of adolescent girls, keeping them safe from harm, giving them access to a quality education and delaying marriage or childbirth means they can break the cycle of poverty and look forward to a brighter future.

 For millions of girls around the world, the right to a good quality education and to a life free from violence is being denied.
 Be it physical or sexual, verbal or psychological, girls across the globe are suffering from violence at school.
 Violence in education means fear of going to the toilet, of sexual abuse from teachers and fellow students, of verbal discrimination and of the journey to and from school.

 What is Child Marriage?

 Child marriage, including early and forced marriage, is a violation of human rights that puts girls at risk of isolation and violence.
 It also poses health risks and often results in girls being taken out of school.
 Child marriage robs millions of girls around the world of a childhood and the right to make their own choices.
 It is caused by a combination of poverty, gender inequality and a lack of protection for children's rights.
 Read more about our work to end child marriage >